-Ask people to name a job board and you'll get Indeed most of the time.
-What began as a job seeker and job aggregator has become the largest and most popular forum in the world.
-ZipRecruiter is a job board that allows employers to post jobs on hundreds of job boards, including ZipRecruiter itself.
-ZipRecruiter has gradually moved from being an applicant tracking system to a job board that mainly competes with Indeed.
+ZipRecruiter is another popular job board that allows employers to post jobs on hundreds of job boards, including ZipRecruiter itself.
+It has gradually moved from being an applicant tracking system to a job board that mainly competes with Indeed.

-Mashable is a large, independent online news site with a job board that actively promotes listings for 45 million unique visitors per month and 25 million followers on social networks.
-Job board with more than 10 million members.
-The AI-based platform instantly combines job requirements provided by employers with job seekers' resumes.
-Job seekers are asked to contact employers directly.
+Mashableis a large, independent online news site with a job board that actively promotes listings to 45 million unique visitors per month and 25 million followers on social networks.
+It also has a job board with more than 10 million members.